SystemsApproach/private5g/core.rst

 :numref:`Figure %s <fig-sd-core>`, where each element corresponds to a scalable set of Kubernetes-hosted containers.
 We include this schematic even though it looks quite similar to :numref:`Figure %s
-<fig-5g-core>` because it highlights three implementation details.
+<fig-5g-core>` because it highlights four implementation details.

 .. _reading_sd-core:
 .. admonition:: Further Reading